Note

 set(CMAKE_CXX_STANDARD 17)

-find_package(MetavisionSDK COMPONENTS core driver ui REQUIRED)
+find_package(MetavisionSDK COMPONENTS core stream ui REQUIRED)

 set (sample metavision_sdk_get_started)